tweissbeck/guild-forum/README.md

 #### Data base

-Create a postgres data base named "forum" for instance <br/>
+Create a postgres data base named "forum" (or name it as you want, then modify config) <br/>
 Customize data base credential :

 <pre>